 Our program produces professional scientists who are qualified for rewarding work in a number of fields.
 We also have strong relationships with several prestigious graduate programs.

-In this program, you’ll study biology, chemistry, mathematics, physics and of course, forensic science.
-You’ll learn how forensics apply to the court system and have opportunities to engage in scientific research.
+As a forensic science student, you’ll take a balance of general education courses, College of Engineering and Sciences and physical sciences courses.
+In this program, you’ll study biology, chemistry, mathematics, physics and forensic science.
+You’ll learn how forensics applies to the court system and have opportunities to engage in scientific research.

 Begin with classes in chemistry, criminalistics and evidence handling.

 - CHM 11500 – General Chemistry

 - FIS 14005 – Introduction To Forensic Science: Evidence Handling